Causes of changes in the quantity and quality of factors of production

 The Basic Economic Problem - Factors of Production

-The basic economic problem arises because resources are limited, while human wants are unlimited.
-This means societies must make choices about how to allocate scarce resources.
+The fundamental economic problem is scarcity ÔÇô human wants are unlimited but resources are limited.
+This necessitates choices.
 Factors of production are the resources used to produce goods and services.
-Changes in the quantity and quality of these factors significantly impact a country's economic output.
+Changes in the quantity and quality of these factors significantly impact a country's ability to produce and the nature of its output.

 Factors of Production

-• Land: Includes all natural resources – minerals, forests, water, and agricultural land.
+• Land: This includes all natural resources ÔÇô minerals, forests, water, etc.

-• Capital: Man-made goods used in production – machinery, buildings, tools, and equipment.
+• Capital: This encompasses man-made goods used in production ÔÇô machinery, equipment, buildings, tools, etc.

-• Entrepreneurship: The ability to combine the other factors of production to create goods and services, taking risks and innovating.
+• Entrepreneurship: This is the ability to combine the other factors of production to create goods and services, taking risks and innovating.

 Causes of Changes in the Quantity of Factors of Production